andreyvdl/Soundtracks/README.md

 ---                               | ---
-Castlevania Symphony of the Night | Wandering Ghosts Castlevania Symphony of the Night | Vampire Killer Techno-Goth
+Castlevania Symphony of the Night | Wandering Ghosts Castlevania Symphony of the Night | Vampire Killer Techno-Goth Castlevania Symphony of the Night | Beginning Jazz

 # 😠 Motivated